-From the table it is clear that only a small share of the cases contain an evidence-based problem description, i.e. either it refers to previous studies, other RIAs or tries to quantify the magnitude of the problem.
-The majority of the cases, nearly 90%, lack this information.
+From the table it is clear that only a small share of the cases contains an evidence based problem description, i.e. either it refers to previous studies, other RIAs or tries to quantify the magnitude of the problem.
+The majority of the cases, nearly 90 percent lacks this information.
 It is not clear if this is due to difficulties in quantifying the problem, but from the more qualitative comments of the reviewers it appears that one reason is that it is taken for granted that the regulation should take place.
 The problem description in these cases contains information on the legal aspects, such as the need to regulate because of a new EU Directive.
-The qualitative description further points to a mixture of economic and market effects, where the latter belong to a business administrative analysis rather than to a RIA.
+The qualitative description further points at a mixture of economic and market effects, where the latter rather belong to a business administrative analysis than a RIA.

 The objective, or the reference alternative, should provide a description of the status quo over time.
-This is clearly described in 38% of the cases.
-In most cases a description of the expected impact on society's welfare is missing, for example if the aim is to reduce accident risk, increase accessibility or reduce emissions etc. Instead, the legal objective is often described.
-Alternatives to regulation (rules) are discussed in very few cases (10%).
-In most cases these are not investigated further or are dismissed at an early stage with the motivation that it is unclear whether or not other solutions (than rules) will have the expected impact.
-About one-third of the cases provide more than one alternative of the design of the rule.
-Hence, it is more likely that different designs of a specific rule are analysed than it is that alternatives to rules are evaluated.
+This is clearly described in 38 percent of the cases.
+In most cases a description of the expected impacts on society's welfare are missing, for example if the aim is to reduce accident risk, increase accessibility or reduce emissions etc. Instead, the legal objective is often described.
+Alternatives to regulation (rules) are discussed in few cases (10%).
+In most cases these are not investigated further or dismissed at an early stage with the motivation that it is unclear whether or not other solutions (than rules) will have the expected impacts.
+About one third of the cases provide more than one alternative of the design of the rule.
+Hence, it is more likely that different designs of a specific rule are analyzed than it is that alternatives to rules are evaluated.
 Still, in the majority of cases it appears that the reason for the regulation is unclear and that only one alternative is described.

 As for the new requirements expected to result in better information for CBA, the result in the table is discouraging.
-The most obvious example is the result for consumers for which impacts are said to exist in 51% of cases but where the quantification of impacts and monetary valuation in most cases are lacking.
-This can be compared with the results for enterprises where quantifications appear to be made in almost all of the relevant cases (46% concern enterprises and 41% contain quantified information about the impacts).
+The most obvious example is the result for consumers for which impacts are said to exist in 51 % of cases but where the quantification of impacts and monetary valuation in most cases are lacking.
+This can be compared with the results for Enterprises where quantifications appears to be made in almost all of the relevant cases (46% concerns enterprises and 41 % contains quantified information about the impacts).
 Also for the other new requirements, there is a general lack of quantification and monetary valuation.

-Given these results, it is somewhat surprising that a relatively large share of the cases (56%) contain a synthesis of costs and benefits.
-One explanation is that enterprises are included in the synthesis.
-That economic efficiency is not really an issue in most of the cases is illustrated by the fact that the fulfilment of the overriding goal of the transport policy (economic efficiency) is only discussed in 5% of the cases.
-One reason for this rather low result, however, is that the guidelines only discuss the goals adopted by the parliament (functional goals, 41%, and consideration goals, 44%).
+Given these results, it is somewhat surprising that a relatively large share of the cases (56 %) contains a synthesis of costs and benefits.
+One explanation is that enterprises is included in the synthesis.
+That economic efficiency is not really an issue in most of the cases is illustrated by the fact that the fulfillment of the overriding goal of the transport policy (economic efficiency) is only discussed in 5 percent of the cases.
+One reason for this rather low result however is that the guidelines only discuss the goals adopted by the parliament (the functional goal, 41 %, and the consideration goal, 44%).